 This is one of the rare uses where honey is beneficial, but no one is talking about them.
 If you apply honey topically, it has antimicrobial properties.
 So it helps with wound healing.
 And there is even research on this, which supports this.
 It can heal the treatment of chronic burns, ulcers, and wounds.

-And lastly believe it or not, but there is a research which supports this, honey and its at least weekly application can help with the reduction of hair loss.
+And lastly, believe it or not, but there is research that supports this, honey, and its at least weekly application can help with the reduction of hair loss.

 And it is easier on your digestive system

-Thanks to its composition and the enzymes which are added to honey from bees and the partially broken down sugars are quite frankly easier to digest for the human body.
+Thanks to its composition and the enzymes which are added to honey from bees and the partially broken down sugars are quite frankly more comfortable to digest for the human body.

 Cons and Risks of Honey

-Before we can make the final decision if is honey better for you than sugar, we need to talk about its drawbacks and risks.
+Before we can make the final decision, if is honey better for you and your health than sugar, we need to talk about the drawbacks and risks of honey.

 “Higher” in calories

 When most people are comparing these two, and they are trying to make an argument for sugar, they always mention that honey has a higher calorie count.
-But the reason why I wrote “higher” in calories is, that yes tablespoon of sugar has only 49 calories and one full tablespoon of honey has 64 calories.
+But the reason why I wrote “higher” in calories is that yes, a tablespoon of sugar has only 49 calories, and one full tablespoon of honey has 64 calories.
 But that is only because honey is denser and one tablespoon of it weighs 28 grams, whereas one full tablespoon of sugar weights only 16g.